Sexual Confidence

 I was sexually abused and my feelings about sex are confusing.
 I don’t know if I want to have sex again.

 After being abused or assaulted, you may be left with many feelings and responses about what happened that can linger and stay with you for years.
-The effects of the abuse External Website that opens in a new window can differ from person to person, and can include feeling removed from your body, and flashbacks that make you feel like the attack is happening again.
+The effects of the abuse can differ from person to person, and can include feeling removed from your body, and flashbacks that make you feel like the attack is happening again.
 You may feel mistrustful of potential sexual partners, a fear of being touched, guilt about sexual enjoyment, or difficulty achieving orgasms.
 Some of your feelings related to sexual pleasure may be conflicting.
 On the one hand you may feel shame, guilt, betrayal or disgust, but this may be coupled with sensations of sexual pleasure.
 Some abusers try to make their victims feel sexual pleasure, and you may feel guilty for being aroused or experiencing an orgasm during the attack.
 In such instances, many women feel like their bodies have betrayed them, because they lost control.

 Being sexually abused is never your fault.
 If you are ready, it is possible for you to experience your sexuality in different, positive ways.
 If there are certain areas of your body that you associate with abuse, explore yourself in areas that don’t trigger uncomfortable memories, thoughts or flashbacks.
 Over time you can touch yourself in areas that seem scarier, always giving yourself permission to stop when you want to.
 If you experience flashbacks, try not to panic.
 Open your eyes and ground yourself in your surroundings.
 Remind yourself that you aren’t being abused now – you are touching yourself, and you are in control.